kristhialastra/Takits/README.md

 5. Navigate to ` File > Import > Existing Projects into Workspace > Takits Folder > Click Inner Takits Folder > Select Folder > Finish`.

 6. In the Import dialog, browse to the `Takits` folder inside the `eclipse-workspace` directory.
-Click on the inner `Takits` folder > Select Folder > Finish.
+Click on the inner `Takits folder > Select Folder > Finish `.

-7. You will now see the project in the "Project Explorer" pane on the left side of the Eclipse interface.
+7. You will now see the project in the `Project Explorer` pane on the left side of the Eclipse interface.

 8. Right-click on the project in the Project Explorer, go to `Build Path > Add External Jars`.
 Here, add the MySQL Jar File and Servlet API.
 Then click Apply and Close.